 - It’s the shortest, easiest way to explain to a stranger what it is you make.
 Casual users of the internet are more likely to watch an intro video about you than they are to read your lengthy dissertation on your life’s mission.

-You don’t have to have the latest and greatest high def camera or software to make something that will impact your future fans.
+You don’t have to have the latest and greatest, HD camera or software to make something that will impact your future fans.

 Want more posts like this?
 We send creator resources and inspiration straight from the Patreon blog to your inbox!

 This is the fun part.
 We first need to ask ourselves a couple critical questions to get started:

 Knowing your current fans will help you to create videos that they will want to watch.

 Where did you first meet them?
 Are they on their phones more, or their computers more?
 How did they find your art or music?
 What else to do they listen to?
 What other artists do they follow?
 What are those guys creating?
 How old are your fans?
 What are their hobbies?

 You’re a maker.
 You are making a thing.
 The next step is to take that thing and convert it into an interesting video.
 Your options are practically limitless.

 Here’s how you put it all together:

 You’re a hypothetical musician.
 Say you know your fans are gear heads.
 You can create vlogs where you share your instruments and recording set-up.
 You also know that your fans are mostly musicians themselves, so you do a small “Behind the Song” series where you talk about your creative process.